History of Customer Relationship Management (CRM) Software.

 Mainframe digitized all manual files to save storage space, organize customer data and facilitate quick search.

-Though mainframe was invented in late 1950s, there was no user interface till early 1970s.
+Though mainframe was invented in late 1950s, there was almost no user interface till early 1970s.

 By early 1970s, many mainframes got interactive user interfaces.
 It helped users to work simultaneously along with batch processing.